 A member of the jury at the 1961 Cannes Film Festival, along with his highly distinguished colleague Fred Zinnemann, he was by then already one of France’s most prominent storytellers with films as “Le mur au dos” (1958) starring Jeanne Moreau, and “Un témoin dans la ville” (1961), a crime drama with Lino Ventura.
 Ultimately, he became one of France’s most reliable and most successful film directors, with other renowned film directors such as Claude Sautet and Jean-Paul Rappeneau starting their careers as his assistant directors.
 On top of that, Mr. Molinaro always worked with the finest French actors and actresses, from Alain Delon, Michel Piccoli, Philippe Noiret, Jean-Paul Belmondo and Michel Serrault to Jeanne Moreau, Catherine Deneuve, Françoise Dorléac, Annie Girardot and Micheline Presle.

-With Mr. Molinaro beginning his own career in films almost simultaneously with the early films of the French New Wave directors, his totally different training ground paved his way and his career in another, equally interesting direction and different approach.
-Here, in this 2012 interview, Mr. Molinaro talks about the New Wave, about his films and some of his favorite actors such as screen legend Brigitte Bardot and Belgian singer-composer-actor Jacques Brel (1929-1978) who became one of his closest friends in the film business.
+Mr. Molinaro began his career in films almost simultaneously with the early films of the French New Wave directors, although his training ground was different; his career initially took another direction in the late 1940s when he edited shorts, before he became an assistant director in the early 1950s and a filmmaker in 1958.
+Here, in this 2012 interview, Mr. Molinaro talks about the New Wave, his films, and some of his favorite actors such as screen legend Brigitte Bardot (b.
+1934) and Belgian singer-composer-actor Jacques Brel (1929-1978) as they became some of his closest friends in the film business.